 After fire damage to your home, your prompt action can minimize further damage.
-The safe, timely steps listed below can assist you in restoring your home to the condition it was in before your crisis.
+The safe, timely steps listed below can assist you in your home’s fire restoration process, allowing you to return your property to its pre-crisis condition.
 Incorrect actions can be costly mistakes.
 These “do’s” and “don’ts” are guidelines for your information and guidance.

 - Blow off or brush-vacuum loose soot particles from upholstery, drapes, and carpets.

 - Cover carpeted traffic areas with towels or old lines to prevent additional soiling.

 - Discard open food packages.
 The food could be contaminated.